myrmlbst/langtons-ant-simulation/README.md

 ## About this Repository
 ### Controls
 This implementation allows the user to see how Langton's ant behaves on a grid, follow its movements, and observe the emergent patterns it creates over time.
-The user can also add multiple ants on the grid to explore how their interactions create complex behaviors and how different rules affect the overall system dynamics.
+The user can also add multiple ants on the grid to explore how their interactions create complex behaviors, and how that affects the overall system dynamics.

 ![Langton's Ant (Multiple Ants)](./images/multiple.jpg)